mindfulness in schools

 Mindfulness in the Classroom for Teachers, Administrators, and Parents

-- Introduction to Mindfulness: The workshop gives teachers a basic understanding of mindfulness, the science behind it as well as tips and tools on how to integrate mindfulness within the classroom.
+- Introduction to Mindfulness: Teachers, administrators, and parents gain a basic understanding of mindfulness, the science behind it as well as tips and tools on how to integrate mindfulness within the classroom.

-- Fostering Resilience Through Mindfulness: The workshop gives teachers and administrators an understanding of the science of stress and how to develop on-the-job resiliency through mindfulness.
+- Fostering Resilience Through Mindfulness: Teachers and administrators gain an understanding of the science of stress and how to develop on-the-job resiliency through mindfulness.

-- The Power of Mindful Listening: The workshop improves teacher’s ability to communicate with students, parents, and colleagues through mindful listening.
-Through introspective practice, exercises, and dyads teachers also learn how the sounds that surround us can be a resource for refining attention and creating more ease inside and outside of the classroom.
+- The Power of Mindful Listening: Teachers, administrators, and parents learn how to more effectively to communicate with their students, colleagues, and children through mindful listening.
+Through introspective practice, exercises, and dyads participants also learn how the sounds that surround us can be a resource for refining attention and creating more ease inside and outside of the classroom.

 - An Introduction to Mindful Parenting: Ongoing groups as well as workshops to help parents cultivate more ease and joy in their relationship with their child.